Hecter94/EndlessSky-PluginArchive/res/mds/ships.md

 Adds two new ships for [Endless Sky](https://github.com/endless-sky/endless-sky): the Cutlass and the Tanager.

-The Tanager is a better version of the Shuttle, with the sprite made by bene-dictator.

-The Cutlass is a piratified Gunboat, made by 1010todd.
+The Tanager is a better version of the Shuttle, with the sprite made by bene-dictator, while the Cutlass is a piratified Gunboat, made by 1010todd.

+Cross-plugin compatibility with Blended Ships exists; so if you've got both installed there will be fleet variants with Blended Ship ships and Rumskib ships together.
+When you uninstall Blended Ships the variants should remove correctly and no errors will be caused; but I don't know how to prevent errors when Rumskib is uninstalled.

 Assets for both ships can be found [here](https://github.com/TheGiraffe3/new-ship-assets).